Rare Psychiatry News

 FACT

-Lennox-Gastaut syndrome (LGS) is a pediatric epilepsy syndrome characterized by multiple seizure types; mental retardation or regression.
+Lennox-Gastaut syndrome (LGS) is a pediatric epilepsy syndrome characterized by multiple seizure types; intellectual impairment or regression.

 FACT

-The hallmark signs of LGS are “drop seizures”, which may occur several times/day.
+A hallmark sign of LGS is “drop seizures”, which may occur several times/day.

 FACT